WSET Level 2 Award in Wines CLASSROOM

 Note that WSET may contact you after registering to confirm your information.

 A team member will contact you for payment details which can be made via VISA, M/C or by cheque.

 HST Registration Number - R108161829 This course does not qualify for the Canada Revenue Agency T2202A Education Form.
 A University of Guelph receipt can be issued.

-Level 1 and 2 can be taken simultaneously.
 Level 1 is not a prerequisite for Level 2.